RaJiska/Anti-Dos/README.md

 # Anti Dos
-Aims to prevent basic DoS attacks
+Aims to prevent basic DoS attacks by analyzing the flow of ingoing packets and blocking IP address of a client if it sends too many packets within a given amount of time.

 # Usage
 Scan Port 22